-Tender sautéed shrimp, crunchy vegetables in a slightly sweetened spicy sauce is all you need for a quick healthy meal.
-This delicious Mongolian shrimp recipe is so full of flavor and balanced with just a bit of sweetness.
-You can easily control how much heat you want in this stir fry dish.
+Mongolian Shrimp has tender sautéed shrimp, crunchy broccoli and vegetables in a slightly sweetened spicy sauce that is all you need for a quick weeknight meal.
+This delicious shrimp stir fry recipe is so full of flavor and balanced with just a bit of sweetness.
+You can easily control how much heat you want in this quick and easy dish.

 Why this recipe is just so good....

-- This savory, spicy shrimp recipe comes together in less than 30 minutes.
+- This quick and spicy shrimp stir fry is ready in less than 30 minutes.

 - You can increase the sauce's heat by opening up the chili peppers and letting the seeds simmer in the sauce.
 Leave the peppers whole for a more savory, less spicy sauce.

-- If you love shrimp, be sure to try my Shrimp Louie Salad, General Tso Shrimp or Air Fryer Garlic Shrimp.
+- Be sure to try my Salt and Pepper Shrimp, Pan Seared Shrimp, Shrimp Louie Salad, General Tso Shrimp or Air Fryer Garlic Shrimp.

 Recipe Ingredients & Substitutions